In This Article

 Polycystic ovary syndrome—aka PCOS— is the most common endocrine disorder, but we still don't fully understand why it happens.
 It predominantly affects women of reproductive age, and it manifests in the form of chronic inflammation, irregular menstrual cycles, weight issues, fertility problems, acne, and excess facial and body hair.

 Ob-gyn Felice Gersh, founder/director of the Integrative Medical Practice of Irvine and author of PCOS SOS!
-A Gynecologist's Lifeline to Naturally Restore Your Rhythms, Hormones and Happiness (out this fall), says that PCOS is a normal variation of women that's been exacerbated by the endocrine disruptors we're exposed to on a daily basis.
+A Gynecologist's Lifeline to Naturally Restore Your Rhythms, Hormones and Happiness, says that PCOS is a normal variation of women that's been exacerbated by the endocrine disruptors we're exposed to on a daily basis.
 Back in ancient times, she says, slightly elevated levels of testosterone would have been a survival mechanism.
 But now, women who have this underlying tendency find that it manifests in much more severe ways because of our environment.

 First, it's important to understand the role of hormones in women with PCOS.
 "Estrogen is the master hormone that regulates all the female body," Gersh says, adding that contrary to popular belief, women with PCOS actually have a reduced amount of estrogen—not an elevated amount.
-When their body tries to create more estrogen, it ends up making more of the hormone LH, which stimulates testosterone production.
+And, when their body tries to create more estrogen, it ends up making more of the hormone LH, which stimulates testosterone production.
 In essence, the balance of hormones is off.

 Another thing that contributes to increased levels of testosterone is inflammation.
 Gersh says studies have shown that women with PCOS have an impaired gut barrier function, which messes with everything from the immune system to inflammation levels, and drives metabolic dysfunction and high levels of insulin.
 These elevated insulin levels drive testosterone production and can also lead to weight gain.